10 Ways to Sneak in More Vegetables

 Leafy greens, like baby spinach and kale, are easy to blend into smoothies with little impact on taste.
 They make your smoothie a nice, pretty, green color or, if blended with berries, a fascinating brown.
-We also love smoothies and juices that are high in iron to help promote a health heart.
 Start with a small handful and build on from there.

 2. Soup and Chili

 There are no right or wrong ways to add vegetables to soup.
 Sauté onions, peppers, carrots, or celery in the early stages, or add a bag of frozen vegetables to defrost as the end nears.
 Greens like spinach and kale also wilt quickly when added to a hot pot in the later stages.

 Riced cauliflower is a staple in almost all low-carb recipes right now.
 Even if you are not cutting carbs, riced vegetables can be easily mixed into regular rice, used as a base for any sauce, curry, casserole, and stew, or mixed in with ground beef or turkey.
 You can find frozen, steam-in-bag riced cauliflower in the frozen section at your grocery store.

 Make a batch of zucchini bread or muffins, or try these Power Green Muffins made with spinach.